aolumoh/aolumoh/README.md

 ## About me

-Hey there, I'm Abdulmalik Olumoh, an IT student based in Winnipeg, Canada.
+Hey there, I'm Abdulmalik Olumoh, a software developer based in Winnipeg, Canada, passionate about using technology to create meaningful solutions.

-My programming experience includes Java, JavaScript, HTML and CSS.
+My programming experience includes:

-I'm currently studying to improve my skills as a Software Developer with tools such as React.js, C#, relational database design, API's, LINQ and ASP.Net MVC.
-Would you like to know more?
-Get in touch, I look forward to hearing from you!
+Languages: C#, Java, JavaScript, HTML, CSS

+Frameworks & Tools: Unity, React, .NET MVC, unit testing frameworks like Moq

+Database: Relational database design.
+I'm dedicated to improving my skills and have worked with API development, LINQ, and various other modern tools.

+Beyond technical skills, my background in customer-facing roles has honed my communication, problem-solving, and team collaboration abilities.
+I thrive in high-pressure environments, maintaining a friendly and empathetic approach that builds trust and drives positive results.
+This blend of technical expertise and customer service experience allows me to deliver tailored solutions and enhance systems effectively.

+What drives me most is seeing the impact of my work, especially when it improves lives or brings positive change to communities.
+Whether troubleshooting issues, developing software, or playing basketball, I aim to grow and learn from every experience.

+I’m excited to connect and contribute to projects that make a difference.
+Let’s collaborate to create a better world!
 ##

 ### My skills